luk3yx/minetest-chat-channels/README.md

 The following special channels exist:

  - `#main`: Normal chat without the CSM.
+ - `@`: A "local echo" channel, messages in this channel are locally displayed.
  - `@[off]`: Prefixes messages with `[off]`, displayed in chat as `[off]`.

 ## Added commands